- Name: David Robert Grimes

 Things are going relatively well, and considering the uncertainty of the world at the moment I have no right to complain.
 I’m balancing a few different projects, and passions.
 I’m still active in cancer research, and have just published a few papers on this recently, and I aim to explore further how oxygen shapes tumour evolution and treatment strategies.
 If that research can ultimately even save a few lives or open new avenues for treatment, then it’s very much worth it to me.

-My other passion at the moment is meta-research: it is a sad reality that much published science in the biomedical field is simply not reliable, and cannot be replicated.
+My other passion at the moment is meta-research: it is a sad reality that much-published science in the biomedical field is simply not reliable, and cannot be replicated.
 This isn’t a fringe problem: it’s estimated that up to 85% of biomedical papers do not stand up to scrutiny.
-This is a serious issue, and one I’ve done some work on with John Ioannidis.
-We found that pressure to publish on scientists is a major factor that selects for dubious results, and that the fixation of journals on novel findings over diligent science leads to this sad situation.
+This is a serious issue and one I’ve done some work on with John Ioannidis.
+We found that pressure to publish on scientists is a major factor that selects dubious results and that the fixation of journals on novel findings over diligent science leads to this sad situation.
 I was recently awarded a grant by the Wellcome Trust to explore this further, and am currently working on methods of ascertaining when inappropriate statistical conclusions have been employed, so we can spot questionable science earlier.
 I feel this is something very timely, and I hope such efforts will go some way towards stemming the tide of questionable science.

-Finally, I am passionate about public understanding of science, and during the COVID-19 pandemic, it’s never been more urgent to propagate clear explanations, and to provide context for the public.
+Finally, I am passionate about public understanding of science, and during the COVID-19 pandemic, it’s never been more urgent to propagate clear explanations and to provide context for the public.

 We’d like to know more about you, could you please let us know what is your morning routine like?

 I admit, my morning routine is not at all a good one!
 It varies depending on what has to be done – sometimes I will wake early, and get straight into it – other times, I might work until the early hours of the morning, then not start work until the afternoon.
 This completely depends on my teaching load, deadlines, and other projects.
 I do intend to develop a better routine soon though, as I do appreciate they are probably useful!
-But of course, people work different ways.
+But of course, people work in different ways.

 I don’t have many rituals really – I do enjoy walking and get at least 10km a day in, plus I cycle a lot too.
 I find my mind moves more freely when I’ve got a least some exercise, so I try to get a sea swim in too once or twice a week if the weather allows it.
 I am probably a night owl in most respects, though I find it pretty easy to adjust my sleep cycle.
 But I also seem to run on relatively little sleep, which is useful at times.